archatelain/code-for-eco-532/poly.md

 > **What is Stata?**
 >
 > *"Stata is a general-purpose statistical software package created in 1985 by StataCorp.
-Most of its users work in research, especially in the fields of economics, sociology, political science, biomedicine, and epidemiology.[2]
+Most of its users work in research, especially in the fields of economics, sociology, political science, biomedicine, and epidemiology.
 Stata's capabilities include data management, statistical analysis, graphics, simulations, regression, and custom programming.
 It also has a system to disseminate user-written programs that lets it grow continuously.
 The name Stata is a syllabic abbreviation of the words statistics and data."
 (Wikipedia)*
 >
 > It makes sense to begin with Stata for several reasons:
 > - It is widely used by economists, so you need to understand its logic if you want to read most replication folders in the past decades.